mna/tulip/README.md

 * Transactional database migrations runner ✔
 * Efficient database access with connection pooling ✔
 * Pluggable, extendable architecture ✔

+The [Small is Beautiful (The Developer's Edition)][blog] blog post provides some background and context about the vision and goals of this project.

 ## Development